Kawa-oneechan/SCI11-Plus/README.md

 *  **Ensuring you're trying to run an SCI11 game** by sniffing the format of the `RESOURCE.MAP` file.
 This feature can be easily toggled out by editing `KAWA.H`.
 *  **DbugStr outputs to file** instead of a secondary mono monitor. **New:** You can specify which file in `RESOURCE.CFG` via the `log` setting.
 Also I forgot to mention it takes format strings.
 *  **LDM/STM opcodes** as needed by the hottest new shit in SCI Companion.
-*  **Basic UTF-8 support**.
+*  **UTF-8 support**.
 Font files have 16-bit character counts, and using UTF-8 encoding is the most backwards-compatible way to reach them all.
+Includes kernel calls equivalent to `mbstowcs`/`wcstombs`.
 This feature can be easily toggled out by editing `KAWA.H`.
 *  **Colorful menus**.
 Menus, if enabled, are drawn in whatever colors were last used by `DrawStatus`.
 This feature can be easily toggled out by editing `KAWA.H`.
+*  **Full SBCS case mapping**.
+If you don't enable UTF-8 support, you can specify a casemap file to use, with your choice of DOS-437, Win-1252, or ISO-8859-1.

 ![Demonstration of color hacks.](http://helmet.kafuka.org/sci/.images/colorhaxdemo1.gif)
 ![Demonstration of stroked text.](http://helmet.kafuka.org/sci/.images/dsstroke.png)